pytorch-ignite/pytorch-ignite.ai/src/blog/2021-08-11-GAN-evaluation-using-FID-and-IS.md

 *   **Events** - [Events](https://pytorch.org/ignite/generated/ignite.engine.events.Events.html#events) are emitted by the Engine when it reaches a specific point in the run/training.

-*   **Handlers** - These are functions, which can be configured so that they are triggered when a certain Event is emitted by the Engine.
+*   **Handlers** - Functions that can be triggered when a certain Event is emitted by the Engine.
 Ignite has a long list of pre defined Handlers such as checkpoint, early stopping, logging and built-in metrics, see [ignite-handlers](https://pytorch.org/ignite/handlers.html#ignite-handlers).

 #### Training Step Function